yishn/sinho/README.md

 ```

 Property names must not start with `on` as that prefix is reserved for events.

-All properties can be accessed and set as actual class properties from the
+#### Access Properties

-outside:
+All properties can be accessed as actual class properties from the outside:

 ```tsx
 const el = new SimpleGreeting();